DavidPhillipOster/co2/temp-co2/README.md

 #  temp-co2
+6/07/2021
+Version 2.2
+Dark mode support.
+Window backgound color turns yellow and red when the LED on the box turns yellow or red.

 5/24/2021
 Version 2.1
 Hold the mouse down on the window to see the statistics.
 You can <command>-c even when the mouse is down to copy the statistics.